Luuuuuig/Bachelor-End-Project/docs/methodology/Phase_1_Case_Selection_and_Methodology_Decision_v0.4.md

 # Phase 1 — Case Selection and Methodology Decision v0.4
+# Analyze broadly, prioritize systematically, implement deeply in one area, and recommend action for the rest.

 **Status:** Working draft, 20 August 2026